- Vol 1: General - Topics Chapters Overview

 The Landscape Architect should meet with the Resident Engineer and Maintenance representative, near the completion of construction, to ensure a smooth transition of responsibilities.
 Important information such as design intent, mitigation viability goals, permit commitments, monitoring, etc. is discussed during this meeting.

-Emergency work on an officially designated State Scenic Highway undertaken to maintain, repair, or restore an existing highway that has been damaged as a result of fire, flood, storm, earthquake, land subsistence, gradual movement, or landslide, is not statutorily exempt from the requirements of the California Environmental Quality Act (CEQA).
+Emergency work on an officially designated State Scenic Highway undertaken to maintain, repair, or restore an existing highway that has been damaged as a result of fire, flood, storm, earthquake, land subsistence, gradual movement, or landslide, is not statutorily exempt from the requirements of the CEQA.
 However, it may qualify for a categorical exemption.
 Please see Question 3 of the Emergency Projects: Environmental Process and Requirements Guidance for additional details.